liferealized/cfwheels-lesscss-plugin/README.md

 # Less CSS v0.1

 The Less CSS plugin gives you the ability to easily incorporate [Less CSS][] into your wheels application.
-In design and development modes, the plugin includes the less css javascript to compile the less css client side for easy development.
-When it testing and production modes, the plugin uses the [asual less css java engine][] to compile your less css on application reload to keep your site or application snappy and light on http requests.
+In design and development environments, the plugin includes the less css javascript to compile the less css client side for easy development.
+When in testing and production environments, the plugin uses the [asual less css java engine][] to compile your less css on application reload to keep your site or application snappy and light on http requests.

 ## Dependencies